State to sell down 13.9% Bank of Ireland stake

 The improvement in sentiment towards Bank of Ireland has been fuelled in recent times by news that Ulster Bank and KBC Bank Ireland plan to exit the market, which will leave the Republic with only three mainstream lenders.
 Bank of Ireland is in talks to acquire KBC’s performing Irish loan book of about €9 billion of mortgages.

-While the exit of the two foreign-owned banks will shrink competition in the market, analysts say that as most of their loans are on track to be taken up by the three remaining players, this will add scale to their balance sheets and boost the industry’s chances of making profit returns that would be acceptable to investors.
+While the exit of the two foreign-owned banks will shrink competition in the market, analysts say that as most of their loans are on track to be taken up by the three remaining players will add scale and boost the industry’s chances of making profit returns that would be acceptable to investors.

+Bank of Ireland chief executive Francesca McDonagh said that the Government’s decision to sell down its stake is a “positive step - for Irish taxpayers, the Irish economy, and Bank of Ireland”.

+“Today’s announcement commences a process which will add to the returns already received, and also marks an important moment in normalising the relationship between the Irish State and Bank of Ireland,” she said.

 “In order to ensure that the taxpayers’ interest is protected, shares will not be sold below a certain price per share which the Department of Finance will keep under review,” it said.

-The State’s stake is held through a the Ireland Strategic Investment Fund (ISIF).
+The State’s stake is held through a the Ireland Strategic Investment Fund.
 The Department of Finance is being advised by investment bank Rothschild and law firm William Fry in relation to this transaction.